AAA Cycle: Phase 2 - Agree to the Plan

 • Throw away the code (POC ≠ production)

-• Testing easy things instead of real risks
+• Testing easy things: Not addressing real risks

 Define how you’ll ensure quality throughout development.